claustromaniac/poop/README.md

 Since you're on Firefox and you seem to care about your privacy, I might as well recommend you to take a good look at [this project](https://github.com/ghacksuserjs/ghacks-user.js), which is where this extension was first conceived.

 ### 🔵 Acknowledgments
-- Big thanks to [crssi](https://github.com/crssi) for [bringing attention][issue] to this previously overlooked tracking vector, for all the help testing, and for all the feature suggestions.
+- Big thanks to [crssi](https://github.com/crssi) for [bringing attention][issue] to this previously overlooked tracking vector, for all the help testing, and for all the feature suggestions and valuable feedback.
 If not for him, the extension would still be the half-assed solution I first came up with, because I'm quite the lazy bum.
 - Other alpha/beta testers (in no particular order):
   - [StanGets](https://github.com/StanGets)
   - [KOLANICH](https://github.com/KOLANICH)